evacchi/jpy-playground/README.md

 - `queue()` provides the `poll()` method that returns `None` when the queue is empty, without blocking.
   It can be safely used anywhere because it won't block the calling thread.

+There is a third example in the class `NamedPipe`, where a file is opened for append.
+The file is supposed to exist, and it should be created by Python as a named pipe; the Python interpreter awaits new lines.